shackett/shackett.github.io/_posts/2016-05-05-summarizingFights.md

 output: html_document
 ---

 In my [last post](https://shackett.github.io/mma/scrapingMMA), I discussed how it was possible to extract match-level summaries of more than 240,000 unique MMA bouts between 143,602 fighters.
 In this entry, I will discuss how data from individual webpages can be combined into a single table with comparable entries.
-I will then show some high-leve
+I will then show some high-level summaries of how fights are finished.

 Data from fighters was obtained one webpage at a time, with the fields from one website saved as elements of a list.
 The fields that we want to work with for the first fighter in this list, Andrei Arlovski, are: